Dahil May Isang Ikaw

 According to ABS-CBN International Sales and Distribution, the series will soon air in Malaysia and other Asian countries with the English title of Destined Hearts.
-Dahil May Isang Ikaw is nominated in 2010 International Emmy Awards in the Telenovela category and Sid Lucero for Best Performance by an Actor for his role as Red Ramirez.
+In 2010, Dahil May Isang Ikaw was nominated at the International Emmy Awards in the telenovela category, while Sid Lucero became the country's first male actor ever to be nominated in the same awards show in the acting categories for his role.
 The show was nominated as best foreign drama series in the Emmy Awards.

 Premiere and concept

-The show premiered on August 24, 2009 at 09:30 PM (PST) timeslot.
+The show premiered on August 24, 2009, at 09:30 PM (PST) timeslot.
 It was then adjusted to 08:45 PM (PST) timeslot last December 14, 2009, replacing the timeslot of Lovers In Paris.
 Dahil May Isang Ikaw tells the tale of two families whose fates intertwine with one another, creating a rather complicated love story between two brothers and two sisters.